Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 Eleven day field school in a deformed metamorphic terrain.
 Observation and documentation of geological features at outcrops.
 Three-dimensional thinking and reconstruction of structural geometry.
 Establishing overprinting relationships among structures.
 Mapping from mesoscopic to macroscopic scales.
 Kinematic interpretation and tectonic synthesis of geological data at different scales.

-A study of geomicrobiological processes recorded in the Earth record and bacteria interactions in contemporary systems, including methods for the analysis of prokaryotes.
-The factors affecting their community structure and function, and their relationship to geochemistry.
-In the laboratory, students will develop bacteriological culture techniques used in geomicrobiological research.
+A study of biogeochemical processes in Earth’s geologic record and of bacteria interactions in contemporary systems.
+Topics include methods for the analysis of prokaryotes, factors affecting their community structure and function, and their relationship to geochemistry.
+Bacteriological culture techniques relevant to geomicrobiological research are introduced in the laboratory component.

 A survey course introducing the broad field of mineral deposit geology and the importance of mineral resources.
 Global theories of ore genesis are considered in deposit classification.
 Various methods of ore petrology are discussed within the context of specific applications.
 Laboratory work focuses on reflected light microscopy in the practical study of ore suites.